 |Acceptance Rate||N/A - Open admissions||N/A - Open admissions||N/A - Open admissions|

 |Undergraduate Graduation Rate (Beginning in 2014)*||73%||27%||39%|

 Sources: *NCES College Navigator, **Baldwin Park Adult and Community Education.

 The electrician program at this school prepares students for entry-level employment as electricians.
 The curriculum also prepares them to take the California electrician licensing exam.

 Students in this 900-hour program have the option of attending daytime or evening classes.
-The daytime program takes 5 quarters to complete, while the evening program takes 7 quarters to complete.
+The daytime program takes five quarters to complete, while the evening program takes seven quarters to complete.
 Topics covered include residential and industrial wiring, blueprint reading, schematics and programmable logic controllers.
-Students who complete this program may be eligible for 5 college credits.

 Los Angeles Trade Technical College